rudycav/1D_SMA_TradingStrategy/README.md

 - Although EMA is optimal for short term trades, SMA become more reliable by confirming trends for mid - longer positions

+- Percentage gains/ losses are calculated by subtracting the most recent Buy price from Sell price

 <br />

 - AAPL